ligeirinho/codeigniter4-with-login/README.md

 composer update

-Edit the .env file with your database credentials
+Rename env.sample file to .env, and edit your database credentials

 Run the migration: